abdullahaltushar/Heart_disease_prediction/README.md

 </p>
 ## 👁️‍🗨️: Model choices
 <p>
-Now we've got our data prepared, we can start to fit models. we'll be using the following and comparing their results.
+- Now we've got our data prepared, we can start to fit models. we'll be using the following and comparing their results.
-	- Logistic Regression - LogisticRegression()
+	- Logistic Regression
-	- K-Nearest Neighbors - KNeighnoursClassifier()
+	- K-Nearest Neighbors
-	- RandomForest - RandomForestClassifier()
+	- RandomForest
 	- Decision Tree
 	- Neural Network
 </p>